For cPanel & WHM 11.48

 The server administrator can edit the

-Can I run backups to locally-mounted remote filesystems?
+Can I run backups on a mounted filesystem?

-To configure a mountable file system that automatically uses the
+To configure a mountable filesystem to automatically use the

 The example above describes the following configuration options:

 |Device||Default mount point||Filesystem type||Mount options||Dump option|